-- Services: We help organizations design, orchestrate and manage technology for their unique needs.
-Our offerings demonstrate our expertise in the most critical technology areas for our customers.
-Our service delivery engineers have expertise which include integrated cloud, collaboration, data center, mobility and security business technology, from the physical to the application layer.
-We leverage best-in-class partner technology platforms to seamlessly architect and manage disparate IT platforms into integrated business technology solutions. - Hybrid Infrastructure: We assess our customers application infrastructure need, design flexible, resilient and efficient solutions and manage the solution throughout its lifecycle.
+- Hybrid Infrastructure: We assess our customers application infrastructure need, design flexible, resilient and efficient solutions and manage the solution throughout its lifecycle.
 Our broad portfolio of hardware and software products, encompassing both on and off-premise solutions, enables us to provide well-integrated solutions, including converged and hyper-converged infrastructure, physical and virtualized servers, software defined automation and orchestration solutions, hybrid storage, energy-efficient power and cooling, and data center networking. - Digital Experience: We build end-to-end solutions that deliver access to applications that improve our customers' productivity regardless of device or location.
 We connect our customers' physical devices, including laptops, desktops, IP Phones, mobile devices and print systems.
 We utilize collaboration solutions to unite applications via the integration of products that facilitate the use of multiple enterprise communication methods including email, persistent chat, social media, voice and video.
 We also host cloud-based collaboration solutions.
-Our solutions provide the tools that allow our customers' employees to share knowledge, ideas and information among each other and with clients and partners effectively, securely and quickly. - Security: We assess our customers' security needs and provide them with tools and services to help effectively manage risk.
-We are a security solutions integrator that combines our expertise in design, solution architecture and implementation services.
-Our customer solutions can take the form of hardware, software or Software as a Service across a multitude of categories such as: endpoint security, email security, web security, intrusion prevention, authentication, firewall, virtual private network services and network access control.
-Security consulting engagements include security assessment, policy and procedure gap analysis, security roadmaps and health checks.
+We enable our customers with artificial intelligence ("AI") solutions that empower their end users and drive efficiency in business-critical functions.
+Our solutions provide the tools that allow our customers' employees to share knowledge, ideas and information among each other and with clients and partners effectively, securely and quickly. - Security: We assess our customers' security needs and provide them with tools and services to help effectively manage risk, increase business continuity and operational efficiency, and improve their end user experience.
+We are a security solutions integrator that combines our expertise in advisory, design, solution architecture and implementation services.
+Our customer solutions can take the form of hardware, software or Software as a Service across a multitude of categories such as: endpoint security, email security, web security, intrusion prevention, identity and access management, next-generation firewall, security service edge, security information and event management, exposure and threat management, governance, risk and compliance, data security and governance, cloud infrastructure entitlement management, virtual private network services, network access control and physical security.
+Security consulting engagements include security maturity assessments, policy and procedure gap analysis, security roadmaps and health checks.